Same-sex marriage in tribal nations in the United States: Nations that prohibit same-sex marriage and do not recognize such marriages from elsewhere

-As of December 2022, the law is being reviewed for conflict with the Respect for Marriage Act.

 Citizen Potawatomi Nation

 The Citizen Potawatomi Nation bans same-sex marriage, and its law code requires applicant spouses to be of opposite sex: "Marriage in the Citizen Potawatomi Nation shall consist only of the union of one man and one woman" (Tribal Code §13-1-101(D)) and "Any unmarried person of the age of eighteen (18) years or older is capable of contracting and consenting to marriage with a person of the opposite sex unless disqualified by consanguinity as hereinafter defined" (§13-1-107).

 The Tribe does not recognize external marriages performed under the jurisdiction of another Tribe or in the rest of the United States.

 Ely Shoshone Tribe

 The Ely Shoshone Tribal Code, as adopted on December 12, 2007, states that "a male and a female person, at least 18 years of age, not nearer of kin than second cousins or cousins of the half blood, and not having a husband or wife living, may be joined in marriage."
 Section 122.110.1 does not require a specific type of ceremony, but requires that the couple declare themselves to "take each other as husband and wife."